Information and Technology Systems

 - Graduate nursing students may use the Graduate PC lab, rooms 450 and 420 Carrington, together totaling 12 IBM PCs.

 - As part of the School’s network, computers in the labs provide word processing, spreadsheet, database, bibliographic management, statistical software and licensing preparation, among other things.
 Curriculum specific computer-aided instruction materials are also offered.
-All PCs are direct nodes on the Internet, hence offer high-speed access many services, including e-mail, Blackboard and campus resources.
+All PCs are direct nodes on the Internet, hence offer high-speed access many services, including e-mail, Sakai and campus resources.

 - The Undergraduate PC Lab is kept locked at all times, and student access is via their One Card.
 With One Card access to the building as well, students may use the Undergraduate PC Lab whenever needed.
 Students are responsible for ensuring that the door to the Undergraduate PC Lab is securely shut when they leave.